techmo-pl/dictation-client/python/README.md

 Then run Dictation Client.
 Sample use:

 ```
-python dictation_client.py --service-address "192.168.1.1:4321" --wave-path audio.wav
+python dictation_client.py --service-address "192.168.1.1:4321" --audio-path audio.wav
 ```

-For each request you have to provide the service address and the audio source (wav file or microphone).
+Each request must be provided with the address of the service and the audio source (wav/ogg/mp3 file or microphone).

 ## Usage:
 ```
-Basic usage: dictation_client.py --service-address ADDRESS --wave-path WAVE
+Basic usage: dictation_client.py --service-address ADDRESS --audio-path AUDIO_FILE_NAME
 ```

 Available options: